PointConvFormer: Revenge of the Point-based Convolution: PointConvFormer

-If we fix the function $\psi(X_{p_i} - X_p) = 1$, the PointConvFormer layer is equivalent to Eq.~\eqref{eq:pc_conv}, which reduces to traditional convolution.
-In eq.(\ref{eq:pointconvformer}) $\psi(X_{p_i} - X_p)$ is approximated with another MLP followed by a activation layer, such as softmax, sigmoid, or ReLU.
-We explore the optimal choice of the MLP structure in our ablation studies.
-As a result, the function $w(p_i - p)$ learns the weights respect to the relative positions, and the function $\psi(X_{p_i} - X_p)$ learns the differences between the features of point $p$ and its neighbourhood, which works similarly to the attention in transformer.
-However, different from the transformer whose non-negative weights are directly used as a weighted average on the input, the output of $\psi(X_{p_i} - X_p)$ modifies the convolutional filter $w(p_i - p)$, which allows each neighborhood point to have both positive and negative contributions.
+If we fix the function $\psi(\cdot) = 1$, the PointConvFormer layer is equivalent to Eq.~(\ref{eq:conv}) and reduces to traditional convolution.
+In Eq.~(\ref{eq:pointconvformer}), the function $w(p_i - p)$ learns the weights respect to the relative positions, and the function $\psi(\cdot)$ learns to select useful points in the neighborhood, which works similarly to the attention in transformer.
+However, different from the transformer whose non-negative weights are directly used as a weighted average on the input, the output of $\psi(\cdot)$ only modifies the convolutional filter $w(p_i - p)$, which allows each neighborhood point to have both positive and negative contributions.
+Hence, our design is more lightweight than ~\cite{wu2022point} in which $\psi$ outputs a vector for each head.
+Besides, leaving $w(p_i - p)$ outside $\psi$ allows it to take full advantage of inivariance-aware positional encodings.

-Although we choose the above formulation based on generalization theory, we can also directly adopt the dot-product attention in $\psi$, which would lead to: .
-The advantage of the dot-product attention is that the inner product between $\mathbf{q}$ and $\mathbf{k}$ is one-dimensional, hence only an activation is needed for the pairwise operations, whereas the formulation in eq.(\ref{eq:pointconvformer}) inputs a multi-channel input to $\psi$.
-Hence, the computational cost and memory usage of eq. (\ref{eq:pcf_qkv}) are slightly smaller.
-Note that the convolution part $w(p_i - p)$ still exists hence this is still different from regular attention eq. (\ref{eq:attention}).
-In our ablation studies, we find that the feature difference version as in \eqref{eq:pointconvformer} achieves slightly better performance than this one.
-Hence, users can choose between these two formulations based on practical needs.

-Since $\psi({X_{p_i}, X_p})$ is a re-weighted score that works on the input feature, we adopt the same approach in PointConv~\cite{wu2019pointconv} to create an efficient version of the PointConvFormer layer.
-Following eq.\eqref{eq:pc_conv}, we have:
+Since $\psi(\cdot)$ is outside the convolution, we adopt the same approach as PointConv~\cite{wu2019pointconv} to create an efficient version of the PointConvFormer layer.
+Following Eq.~(\ref{eq:pc_conv}), we have: